NYPL/metadata-documentation/resources/glossary.md

 <a name="schomburg-center-for-research-in-black-culture"></a>
 <dt>Schomburg Center for Research in Black Culture</dt>
-<dd>one of NYPL's three research libraries; devoted to the research, preservation, and exhibition of materials focused on African American, African Diaspora, and African experiences</dd>
+<dd>one of the Library's three <a href="#research-libraries">Research Libraries</a>; devoted to the research, preservation, and exhibition of materials focused on African American, African Diaspora, and African experiences</dd>

 <a name="sierra"></a>
 <dt>Sierra</dt>
-<dd>integrated library system used by NYPL; Research Library material cataloged in Sierra can be accessed by the public through the Research Catalog or Legacy Catalog</dd>
+<dd><a href="#integrated-library-system">integrated library system</a> used by the Library; <a href="#research-libraries">Research Library</a> material cataloged in Sierra can be accessed by the public through the <a href="#research-catalog">Research Catalog</a> or <a href="#legacy-catalog">Legacy Catalog</a></dd>

 <a name="stavros-niarchos-foundaiton-library"></a>
 <dt>Stavros Niarchos Foundation Library</dt>
-<dd>NYPL's largest circulating branch that is sometimes used for staff orientation and events; located at the former site of the Mid-Manhattan Library</dd>
+<dd>the Library's largest circulating branch that is sometimes used for staff orientation and events; located at the former site of the Mid-Manhattan Library</dd>

 <a name="stephen-a-schwarzman-building"></a>
 <dt>Stephen A. Schwarzman Building</dt>
-<dd>one of NYPL's three research libraries and its flagship location; houses research collections in the humanities and social sciences; sometimes referred to by previous names including the Main Branch, Central, and Humanities & Social Sciences Library (HSSL)</dd>
+<dd>one of the Library's three <a href="#research-libraries">Research Libraries</a> and its flagship location; houses research collections in the humanities and social sciences; sometimes referred to by previous names including the Main Branch, Central, or Humanities & Social Sciences Library (HSSL)</dd>

 <a name="structured-query-language"></a>
 <dt>Structured Query Language</dt>
-<dd>a programming language designed for managing data held in a relational database management system; some data stored in the Metadata Management System can be queried via SQL</dd>
+<dd>a programming language designed for managing data held in a relational database management system; some data stored in the <a href="#metadata-management-system">Metadata Management System</a> can be queried via SQL</dd>

 <a name="the-database"></a>
 <dt>The Database</dt>
-<dd>colloquial name used within Digital Collections Services for the SQL database that powers the Metadata Management System' graphical user interface</dd>
+<dd>colloquial name used within <a href="#digital-collections-services">Digital Collections Services</a> for the <a href="#structured-query-language">SQL</a> database that powers the <a href="#metadata-management-systems">Metadata Management System</a>' graphical user interface</dd>

 <a name="the-museum-system"></a>
 <dt>The Museum System</dt>
-<dd>collections management system software used by the Miriam and Ira D. Wallach Division of Art, Prints, and Photographs as the backend for the Prints and Photographs Online Catalog</dd>
+<dd>collections management system software used by the Miriam and Ira D. Wallach Division of Art, Prints, and Photographs as the backend for the <a href="#prints-and-photographs-online-catalog">Prints and Photographs Online Catalog</a></dd>

 <a name="the-repo"></a>
 <dt>The Repo</dt>
-<dd>colloquial name used within Digital Collections Services describing the collection of software and services for storing, describing, and providing access to digital assets</dd>
+<dd>colloquial name used within <a href="#digital-collections-services">Digital Collections Services</a> describing the collection of software and services for storing, describing, and providing access to digital assets</dd>

 <a name="uniform-resource-identifier"></a>
 <dt>Uniform Resource Identifier</dt>